jwestfall69/tapto-neogeo-mv-ic/README.md

 ![3d print](images/3d_print.jpg)

-You will note that the lip on it on the right side of the left part in the picture.
+You will note the lip on the right side of the left part in the picture.
 This is to prevent the NFC card from being inserted to far and damaging the pins of the PCMCIA slot.

 If you want to make changes to the parts you can directly use/mess with the TinkerCAD version of it [here](https://www.tinkercad.com/things/htaqLKyCQPt-tapto-neogeo-mv-ic).